sujeet-pro/v2.sujeet.pro/src/content/md-pages/faq/index.md

 ---
-layout: $layout/markdown-layout.astro
 title: FAQs
 description: Most frequently asked questions
+isDraft: false
+initialTocClose: false
+image: ./cover-faq.jpg
+imageCredit: Photo by <a href="https://unsplash.com/@camylla93?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Camylla Battani</a> on <a href="https://unsplash.com/photos/short-coated-brown-dog-AoqgGAqrLpU?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
 ---

 ## Customer Behavior

-#### Q: What is the most unexpected end-user's or customer's behavior you have seen?
+### Q: What is the most unexpected end-user's or customer's behavior you have seen?

 When we were to launch our new platform in the US(migrating from the monolith), we selected a few customers to try our new platform at next.vistaprint.com with a $50 credit to purchase products and share their experiences. 🎉